vebbis321/thel.foo/content/posts/validation/index.md

 //...
 ```

-Now all of our text fields chooses their validations dynamically without we having to lift a finger.
-But before we jump to the final magic we need to make some changes.
-We need to have a way of telling the parent class of our `CustomTextField` that the validation state has changed.
-So let's move the validation state that we had in the `NameViewModel` to `CustomTextField`.
+Now, all of our text fields chooses their validations dynamically without we having to lift a finger.
+But before we jump to the final magic, we need to make some changes.
+We don't have a way of telling the parent class that the validation state of our text field has changed.
+So, let's move the validation state we had in the `NameViewModel` into our text field.

 ```swift
 @Published var validationState: ValidationState = .idle
 ```

 And assign our validation publisher to it.
-We change the `.sink` subscriber to a `.assign` subscriber and we should do a check to ensure that the state of the validation is .idle (we don't want to start the validation multiple times on the same text field).
+We change the `.sink` subscriber to a `.assign` subscriber, and we should perform a check to ensure that the state of the validation is .idle (we don't want to start the validation multiple times on the same text field).

 ```swift
  func startValidation() {